 The collection may surprise people by revealing Parks had an aggressive edge and supported more radical actions seeking equality over the years, archivists said.
-She used her symbolic status to support Malcolm X, Black Panther gatherings and the Wilmington 10 in North Carolina.
+She used her symbolic status to support Malcolm X and Black Panther gatherings.

 The library now holds about 7,500 manuscript items and 2,500 photographs from Parks, including the Bible she kept in her pocket, letters from admirers and her Presidential Medal of Freedom.
 A small exhibit is planned for March.
 All the items will be digitized and posted online.

 Follow Brett Zongker on Twitter at https://twitter.com/DCArtBeat .